Dynamic behavior for a gradient algorithm with energy and momentum: Introduction

-{\bf Contributions} We study the convergence behavior of both the discrete scheme (\ref{vv}) and its continuous counterpart (\ref{sgdemode-}).
-Our main contributions are summarized as follows. \begin{enumerate}[label={\arabic*.}] \item For (\ref{vv}), we prove that the iterates are uniformly bounded and converge to the set of critical points of the objective function when the step size is suitably small, also $\lim_{k\to \infty} r_k=r^*>0$. \item We derive (\ref{sgdemode-}) as a high resolution ODE system of the discrete scheme (\ref{vv}).
-For this ODE system, we first show the global well-posedness by constructing a suitable Lyapunov function.
-We then establish the time-asymptotic convergence of the solution towards critical points using the Lasalle invariance principle.
-Moreover, a positive lower bound of the energy variable is provided. \item For objective functions that satisfy the PL condition (see Section 2.2), we are able to establish a linear convergence rate
+{\bf Contributions.} Our findings provide a rigorous and precise understanding of the convergence behavior for both the discrete scheme (\ref{vv}) and its continuous counterpart (\ref{sgdemode-}).
+Our main contributions can be summarized as follows.
+1mm \begin{enumerate}[(1)] \item For (\ref{vv}), we establish that the iterates are uniformly bounded and converge to the set of critical points of the objective function when the step size is appropriately small.
+Additionally, we demonstrate that $\lim_{k\to \infty} r_k=r^*>0$. \item We derive (\ref{sgdemode-}) as a high resolution ODE system corresponding to the discrete scheme (\ref{vv}).
+For this ODE system, we initially show global well-posedness by constructing a suitable Lyapunov function.
+Subsequently, we establish the time-asymptotic convergence of the solution toward critical points using the Lasalle invariance principle.
+Furthermore, we provide a positive lower bound of the energy variable. \item For objective functions satisfying the PL condition (refer to Section 2.2), we establish a linear convergence rate: